Squek22/Portfolio/README.md

 # Portfolio
-A collection of everything I have made and continue to work on!
+A collection of some of the things I have made and continue to work on!